TW: mention of su*c*de, trauma, houselessness, DV/SA, colonization, racism, oppression

 Cultural Heritage and Duality

-I grew up with a brown father and a white mother in an LDS Christian household, navigating a predominantly Mexican and Asian elementary school community while being white-passing.
-While my family did not celebrate Mexican-American culture, I have spent most of my life in close proximity to it, forming personal and professional relationships with many Mexican and Mexican-American individuals.
+While my family did not celebrate Mexican-American culture, I have spent most of my life in close proximity to it, forming personal and professional relationships with many Mexican and Mexican-American individuals and immigrants.
 This experience frequently required me to rely on Spanish for communication in the workplace.
+I learned Spanish through varying life experiences: peers in elementary school, my father, high school classes, boyfriends, workplace communication, traveling, self-interest, and marriage.
+I do not consider myself fluent, though I have had some Mexican Spanish speaking individuals insist that I am.

 Contrasting Experiences of Privilege